Key takeaways

 Quasi Contract Pros and Cons

-Quasi-contracts are flexible, equitable legal doctrines that courts can use to ensure fairness, even in the absence of a formal written agreement.
-While they provide valuable remedies in certain situations, quasi-contracts also introduce complexities and challenges.
+Quasi contracts are flexible, equitable legal doctrines that courts can use to ensure fairness, even in the absence of a formal written agreement.
+While they provide valuable remedies in certain situations, quasi contracts also introduce real complexity and cost.

 Advantages of Quasi Contract